heydhruvharish/No-Proxy/README.md

 - Large classrooms are better covered with several photos taken from different angles.
 - Voice attendance assumes students speak one at a time — heavy overlap reduces accuracy.
 - The SVM is retrained on every new registration, so registration is briefly slower as the student count grows.

-## Roadmap

-- [ ] Attendance export to CSV / Excel
-- [ ] Liveness detection to block photo-of-a-photo spoofing
-- [ ] Bulk student import for teachers
-- [ ] Attendance analytics and low-attendance alerts

-## License

-Add a license of your choice (MIT is a common default for projects like this).

 ---